fjp/fjp.github.io/collections/_design-patterns/adapter-pattern.md

     <figcaption>Object Adapter Pattern.</figcaption>
 </figure>

-Adapters are similar to the [Facade Pattern](/design-patterns/facade) and the Decorator Pattern](/design-patterns/decorator).
+Adapters are similar to the [Facade Pattern](/design-patterns/facade) and the [Decorator Pattern](/design-patterns/decorator).
 An adapter wraps an object to change its interface, a decorator wraps an object to add new behaviors and responsibilities, and a facade "wraps" a set of objects to simplify.